duskpeyl/MathSolverX-Terminal-Application/README.md

 #### Step 1: Download the Project from Github

-To run this terminal application, simply navigate to the green code button on the github repository and press 'Download ZIP'.
+To run this terminal application, simply navigate to the green code button on the Github repository and press 'Download ZIP'.

 ### Step 2: Unzip the Project

-After installing the project in the form of a zip file, unzip the project and change the permissions of the bash script within the command line, with the following command:
+After installing the project in the form of a zip file, unzip the project and change the permissions of the bash script from the file within the command line, with the following command:

 > chmod +x terminal_application_script.sh

+This will allow your computer to execute the file.

 ### Step 3: Run the program